-We began our Ireland adventure in Dublin and after a few days exploring the capital and largest city of Ireland, we drove to Westport.
-It’s an easy and beautiful three-hour drive from Dublin to Westport.
+Westport was my second stop on a wonderful two-week Ireland road trip with my son.
+We began our adventure in Dublin and after a few days exploring the capital and largest city of Ireland, we drove to Westport.
+It’s an easy, beautiful three-hour drive from Dublin to Westport.
+And it was one of my favorite towns we visited.

 Save Big on Your Trip to Westport, Ireland